x95castle1/tap-tmc-velero-backup/TAP-TMC-VELERO.md

 * How will the IRSA/Service Account setup work on a recovered cluster?
 * What are the impacts to the GitOps RI on the new cluster?

+## When To Use Velero vs GitOps

+* If you've automated your installation of TAP via GitOps and the management of your Workloads, Deliverables, and Configurations via GitOps then it's best to consider allow GitOps to reconcile your cluster and workloads to a healthy state.

+* Velero should be considered for backups and recovery of resources like PVC's or certain applications/namespaces, but shouldn't be considered for full cluster recovery.

+When you determining the backup strategy of your cluster it's best to consider a layered and ordered approach to recovering a cluster.
+This might involve a mixture of using TMC/Terraform to stand up the cluster itself, using GitOps to install the base components of TAP, and then an ordered sequence of restores executed from Velero for individual namespaces or application needs that might need to be ordered in a certain sequence.

 ## Cluster Types and Recovery